 So, when Octavian officially "restored" the Republic to the Senate in 27 BCE—of course, it was only the hollow shell of representative government, with the conqueror of Rome in real control—he looked for all the world to be a reasonable master, and the Romans signed on en masse.
-In return, Octavian was given the title Augustus ("Holy") and the summer months of Quintilis and Sextilis were renamed Julius and Augustus, our July and August, to honor him and his predecessor.
+In return, Octavian was given the title Augustus ("Holy") and the summer months of Quintilis and Sextilis were renamed Julius and Augustus, our July and August, to honor him and his now deified predecessor, Julius Caesar.
 Henceforth, Octavian was, to the Romans and for all time, the "Holy Man" Augustus.

 As the Pax Romana forged on, the Republic, even the hollow trappings of democracy, became a long-lost memory.
-The Roman State now served the whim of an "emperor"—a derivative of the Latin word imperator ( "general"), the emperors' technical title—who commanded his subjects like a ruthless and singlehanded autocrat, to paeans of universal gratitude and remarkably few cries of protest.
-Do dogs protest when they're served their dinner?
+The Roman State now served the whim of an "emperor"—a derivative of the Latin word imperator ( "general"), an emperor's technical title—who commanded his subjects like a ruthless and singlehanded autocrat, to paeans of universal gratitude and remarkably few cries of protest.
+After all, how many dogs protest when they're served their dinner?

 And it was a state at its finest, a "high noon" if there ever was one.
-In terms of literature, Rome produced some of the finest writers ever: Vergil, Ovid, Horace, Seneca, to name but a few.
+In terms of literature, Rome produced some of the finest writers in history: Vergil, Ovid, Horace, Seneca, to name but a few.
 In terms of architecture, the city itself became the grandest in the known world.
 Its Capitol, the center of Roman commerce and government, gives us the very word "capitol," meaning "a statehouse, or the building where any legislature meets."
-The Colosseum, an enormous amphitheatre built by the emperor Vespasian (69-79 CE), did much the same for sports arenas.
+The Colosseum, an enormous amphitheatre built during the reign of the emperor Vespasian (69-79 CE), did much the same for sports arenas.

 B. The Decline and Fall of Rome

 To the good fortune of historians and everyone else's sorrow, the ennui did not endure.
-The Roman Empire's infamous "decline and fall," the subject of much debate in the modern age, was presaged by another century of turmoil and revolution, resulting in a new type of state, army and religion.
+The Roman Empire's infamous "decline and fall," the subject of much debate post antiquity, was presaged by another century of turmoil and revolution, resulting in a new type of state, army and religion.
 That is, the government of Rome in the fourth century and after was nothing short of totalitarian, in many respects more Medieval than Classical.

 The army, for example, eventually based itself on the very effective Germanic comitatus ("war-band"), no longer resembling the classical legions of Scipio's day, by now a distant memory.
 And the ancient Olympian religious system centering on Jupiter, Juno and their multifarious kin collapsed as Christianity surged in popularity.
 All in all, it was a Rome Augustus would hardly have recognized.
 Indeed, if he had glimpsed his city around 400 CE, he would probably have said that Rome was already gone a century before its purported "fall," which begs the beguiling question: "Why did Rome fall?"

 All in all, the most compelling reasons cited for Rome's decline and fall stem most likely from less exotic and eye-catching things than orgies, religious or otherwise.
-For one, the Romans never really fostered a strong industrial base in their empire—they farmed, they fought, they traded, they enslaved and organized the world around them—but they did not cultivate industry, something which could sustain their economy outside of subjugating and exploiting conquered peoples.
-So, when their foreign conquests began to slow down and eventually faltered, they had nothing firm to fall back on.
+For one, the Romans never really fostered a strong industrial base in their empire.They farmed, they fought, they traded, they enslaved and organized the world around them, but they did not cultivate industry or anything that could sustain their economy outside of subjugating and exploiting conquered peoples.
+So, when their foreign conquests began to slow down and eventually faltered, they had nothing to fall back on.

 With that, taxation and money woes increased over time—inflation was a persistent and corrosive influence from the third century on—to the point that people began avoiding work altogether, just to dodge taxes.
 And from that came the abandonment of cities, the failure of central government and the inability to pay the soldiers defending the empire, which led to the rupture of the frontiers that kept at bay the barbarians living outside the boundaries of Rome.
 A state in such deep and lingering debt cannot go on for long.

-The reality of the "Fall of Rome"—"splinter" or "crumble" would be a better metaphor—is that a long, slow process of governmental decentralization led to the birth of several smaller states founded largely on Roman local administration (provinces and the like).
+The reality of the "Fall of Rome"—"splinter" or "crumble" would be a better metaphor—is that a long, slow process of governmental decentralization led to the birth of several smaller states (provinces and the like) founded largely on Roman local administration.
 These presaged the formation of modern Western Europe and North Africa today.
 All in all, these new states proved, in the long run, a stronger, more adaptable collective than the monolithic, bureaucracy-laden leviathan that had once been Roman government. (click here to read more about this issue)

 inherited Rome's West recall nothing so much as the days preceding the Romans'